Do your labia minora appear larger than they should?

 I recommend labiaplasty for patients who have excess skin on one or both labia minora and who experience discomfort when walking, exercising, wearing tight clothing, or who have aesthetic dissatisfaction.
 During the consultation, I carefully assess the anatomy — size, colour, thickness, symmetry — and discuss expectations to determine if surgery is the best option.

-Have your labiaplasty performed by a specialist Consultant Plastic Surgeon
+Have your labiaplasty performed by an intimate surgery specialist

 Labiaplasty is often combined with labia majora reduction, clitoral hood reduction, and clitoroplasty.
 Also learn about labia majora fat grafting, mons pubis lift, perineoplasty, vaginoplasty, and hymenoplasty.
 See information about pricing and online consultation.